opentensor/developer-docs/docs/getting-started/coldkey-hotkey-security.md

 - Disable all network services (SSH, RDP, or anything else) that are not strictly needed.
 - Maintain logs of important oprations.

+### Your seed phrase

+The ***seed phrase*** (a.k.a. 'menemonic' or 'recovery phrase') is a series of (at least 12) words that is generated together with your wallet's cryptographic key pair, and which can be used to recover the coldkey private key.
+This seed phrase is therefore a human-usable way to save access to the cryptographic wallet offline, and to import the cryptographic wallet into a wallet application.

 ### Do not leak your seed-phrase

 1. Do not keep paper/analog copies somewhere they can be accessed without your knowledge.